Skip to content

 trigger(data1,status,dimension_tags={"host":host[0][0]},related_data={"service":service,"span_id":span_id})

-This triggers an alarm with a priority of high, where dimension_tags identifies the detection object (here using host as the dimension tag), and related_data adds associated data (service and span_id).
+Triggers an alert with a priority of high, dimension_tags identifies the detection object (here host is used as the dimension tag), and related_data attaches associated data (service and span_id).

 Note

-Only after adding the dimension_tags and related_data fields during the script editing process will relevant information appear in the final generated event.
+During script editing, only after adding the dimension_tags and related_data fields will the relevant information appear in the final event.

 Security Level